LOADING ...

 We boarded up windows, pulled in our

-Made our havens as as could be
+our havens as safe as could be

-We couldn't what was to be
+We couldn't imagine was to be

 Everything end up in the sea.